Hun-Bot2/Hun-Bot2/README.md

 <!-- =========================================================== -->

 ## About Me
-I’m an AI & Backend Engineer working across LLM pipelines, CV, and Go/Python backend systems.
+I’m an AI × Software Engineer who builds working products by combining LLMs, backend architecture, and interactive web technologies.
+Rather than focusing on a single technical domain, I enjoy defining problems, shaping user experience, and assembling AI + software components into real, usable services.

-I build real, deployable products—from a Korean grammar VSCode extension (BKGA) to AI task schedulers, growth-graph visualizers, and 3D interactive experiences.
+I’ve built tools ranging from a VSCode Korean grammar extension (BKGA) to AI-driven task planners, adaptive learning systems, and 3D interactive visualizations.
+My work focuses on bridging the gap between development and design, AI and product, turning ideas into tangible experiences.

-I value a joyful, sustainable developer career rather than simply chasing income.
+I pursue a joyful, sustainable developer life, continuously exploring new interfaces, multimodal AI, and creative applications of technology.
-Currently exploring CV and 3D vision to build intelligent, interactive, and artistic AI systems.

 - **B.S. in Computer Education**, Sungkyunkwan University